hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 1. Change directories into `genomics_data`.
 You can do this using a full or relative path.
 2. Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.
 3. Use the shortcut to search for the string `chr11`.
 Yould see all instances in the file highlighted.
 4. Staying in the `less` buffer, use the shortcut to get to the end of the file.
-Report three lines at the end of the file where you see `chr11` highlighted.
+Report the three highlighted lines at the end of the file where you see `chr11` highlighted.
 Exit the file.
 5. Print to screen the last 5 lines of the file `Encode-hesc-Nanog.bed`.
 Report what you see in the terminal.

 ***